The Men - The Commander listing

 U-185 13 Jun 1942 24 Aug 1943 3 patrols (229 days)

-August Maus began his naval career in April 1934.
-He served on the light cruiser Nürnberg and the school ship Schleswig-Holstein before transferring in April 1940 to the U-boat force.
-After the usual training he served for two patrols as IWO on U-68 under the command of Korvkpt.
+Wilhelm Hugo August Maus joined the Reichsmarine in April 1934.
+He served on the light cruiser Nürnberg and the school ship Schleswig-Holstein before transferring to the U-boat force in April 1940.
+After standard training he served for two patrols as I WO (1st Watch Officer) on U-68 under the command of Korvkpt.
 Karl-Friedrich Merten.
-In December 1941 he left U-68 and in June 1942 commissioned the type IXC/40 boat U-185.
+In December 1941 he left U-68 and in June 1942 commissioned the Type XIC/40 boat U-185.

-He made three successful patrols with this boat, mostly in the Middle and South Atlantic, before she was sunk on 24 August 1943 by three aircraft from the US escort carrier USS Core (Niestlé, 1998).
+He took U-185 on three successful patrols, mostly in the mid and South Atlantic, before she was sunk on 24 August 1943 by three aircraft from the US escort carrier USS Core (Niestlé, 1998).
+U-185 had 100 men aboard, having taken on crew from U-604 two weeks earlier after their boat was scuttled due to fatal damage from air attacks.
+Kptlt.
+Maus was among the 36 survivors rescued by the USS Barker.

-August Maus was captured and spent nearly three years in American captivity.
-After being held at the POW camp in Crossville, Tennesee, he was transferred to the camp at Papago Park on 27 January, 1944.
-On February 12 he was one of five U-boat commanders to escape from this camp, but he and his traveling companion Friedrich Guggenberger were recaptured in Tucson.
-Maus participated in the digging of the tunnel through which 25 POWs escaped on the night of 23-24 December, 1944 but he was not among them, an injury compelling him to remain behind.
+Kptlt.
+Maus then spent nearly three years in American captivity.
+After being held at the POW camp in Crossville, Tennesee, he was transferred to the camp at Papago Park, Arizona on 27 January 1944.
+On February 12 he was one of five U-boat commanders to escape from this camp, but he and his companion Friedrich Guggenberger were recaptured in Tucson.
+Maus participated in the digging of the tunnel through which 25 POWs escaped on the night of 23-24 December 1944 but he was not among them, an injury compelling him to remain behind.

-After a transfer to Camp Shanks in February of 1946, Maus was then held in the British zone of Germany before finally being released.
+Folowing a transfer to Camp Shanks, New York in February 1946, Maus was then held in the British zone of Germany before finally being released.
 Later he became a successful businessman in Hamburg.

 August Maus 2